-The adversarial evaluation benchmark is anchored in the \textbf{JBB-Behaviors} dataset, a curated set of 100 distinct harmful goals designed to systematically probe the safety-alignment boundaries of Large Language Models (LLMs).
-Each behavior denotes a unique misuse case rigorously aligned with established AI safety policies, providing a foundational set of adversarial intents for robust evaluation \cite{jailjudge}.
+\textbf{Harmful Goal Specification.} The benchmark is anchored in \textbf{JBB-Behaviors}, a curated set of 100 harmful goals designed to probe the safety-alignment boundaries of LLMs.
+Each behavior corresponds to a distinct misuse scenario grounded in established AI safety policies, providing a stable foundation of adversarial intent for evaluation~\cite{jailjudge}.